jclem/mephisto/README.md

 $ npm install
 ```

-## run
+## Run

 ```sh
 $ foreman start
 ```

-## use
+## Use

-To use Mephisto, simply make http GET requests to API endpoints.
-Mephisto will do its best to lie to you and create the illusion of the v3 Heroku API.
+To use Mephisto, simply make http GET requests to API endpoints on the Mephisto
+host.
+Mephisto will do its best to lie to you and create the illusion of the v3
+Heroku API.